cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 redundancy with respect to a secret key.
 Further, this draft specifies signatures that are compatible with {{!RFC8032}}.
-However, unlike {{!RFC8032}}, the protocol for producing signatures in this draft is not deterministic, so as to ensure protection against a key-recovery attack that is possible when even only one participant is malicious.
+However, unlike {{!RFC8032}}, the protocol for producing signatures in this draft is not deterministic, so as to ensure protection against a key-recovery attack that is possible when even only one signer participant is malicious.

 --- middle